vinodkraman/vinodkraman.github.io/_pages/about.md

 </style>

 <p>
-I'm a <strong>Research Scientist</strong> at <a href="https://deepmind.google">Google DeepMind</a>, improving Gemini's fundamental capabilities for agentic retrieval and memory.
+I'm a <strong>Research Scientist</strong> at <a href="https://deepmind.google">Google DeepMind</a>, improving Gemini's fundamental capabilities for retrieval.
 </p>

 <p>